ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 ```
 {: codeblock}

 When you create a subnet or edit details of a subnet, you can attach an existing Cloud connection to the subnet.
+You can attach only private network subnets to a Cloud connection.
 For steps to create a subnet, see [Configuring and adding a private network subnet](/docs/power-iaas?topic=power-iaas-configuring-subnet).

 ## Configuring and adding a private network subnet
 {: #congure-add-private-network}